Ready, set, retire — 8 deadlines you need to know

 The advantages of delaying your Social Security benefit

-The required beginning date for RMDs is April 1 of the year after you turn the applicable age.
+The beginning date for required minimum distributions (RMDs) is April 1 of the year after you turn 73.
 You are required to take an RMD by December 31 each year after that.
 If you delay your first RMD until April 1 in the year after you turn 73, you will be required to take two RMDs in that year.
 You may be subject to additional taxes if RMDs are missed.
 Please see your tax advisor regarding your specific situation.

 RMD amounts are calculated as a percentage of your account balances and are based on your life expectancy.
 If you don't take the full amount of these annual distributions within the required time frame, you'll incur an additional tax of up to 25% of the difference between what you received and the required amount you should have withdrawn.

-There's an exception to the RMD rules: If you continue to work for the business sponsoring the plan and you do not own more than 5% of the business, the plan may allow you to delay taking distributions from the 401(k) or other employer-sponsored retirement plan until the year you retire.
+There are two exceptions to the RMD rules: First, beginning in 2024, RMDs are no longer required for assets in your Roth account (other than your 2023 RMD if your required beginning date is April 1, 2024) during your lifetime.
+Second, if you continue to work for the business sponsoring the plan and you do not own more than 5% of the business, the plan may allow you to delay taking distributions from the 401(k) or other employer-sponsored retirement plan until the year you retire.
 However, you'll still need to start RMDs from all traditional IRAs according to the normal schedule.
 (There are no RMDs for Roth IRAs for the original account owner.)

 Merrill offers two services to help simplify this process for you.

-1. You can complete distributions online from a Merrill IRA to a linked Bank of America checking, savings or Merrill non-retirement account.
+- You can complete distributions online from a Merrill IRA to a linked Bank of America checking, savings or Merrill nonretirement account.

-2. The Merrill RMD Service allows you to authorize Merrill to automatically calculate and distribute your annual RMD from your Merrill IRA to your non-retirement account.
+- The Merrill RMD Service allows you to authorize Merrill to automatically calculate and distribute your annual RMD from your Merrill IRA to your nonretirement account.

 Be sure to speak with your tax advisor about requirements that may be specific to your situation.